 Vik I Myrdal is a small coastal village found on Iceland’s South Coast, often utilized as a lunch stop and souvenir shopping destination for those partaking in a sightseeing tour.
 Some choose to stay in Vik accommodations to enjoy what the town has to offer.

-The village is home to approximately 320 people yet stands as the largest settlement in a 43-mile (70-km) radius.
-Because of this, Vik I Myrdal is considered an important staging post and administrative center between Skogar and the Myrdalssandur glacial plain.
+The village is home to approximately 320 people, yet stands as the largest settlement in a 43-mile (70-km) radius.
+Because of this, Vik I Myrdal is considered an important staging post and administrative center between Skogar and the Myrdalssandur Glacial Plain.

 - See also: Glaciers in Iceland.

-Katla volcano, one of Iceland's most powerful natural features, adds an element of intrigue to the picturesque town of Vik i Myrdal.
-Thanks to its elevated location, the iconic red-roofed Vik church is considered a safe haven in the unlikely event of glacial flooding.
+Katla Volcano, one of Iceland's most powerful natural features, adds an element of intrigue to the picturesque town of Vik i Myrdal.
+Thanks to its elevated location, the iconic red-roofed Vik Church is considered a safe haven in the unlikely event of glacial flooding.

-- See also: Katla Volcano Ice Caving & Glacier Hiking Tour with Transfer from Vik.
+- See also: Katla Volcano Ice-Caving & Glacier Hiking Tour with Transfer from Vik.

 Kirkjubaejarklaustur Village

 Kirkjubaejarklaustur is surrounded by the magnificent Eldhraun, the largest lava flow in the world, which was made during the 1783-1784 eruption of Lakagigar.
+The story goes that the town was saved from destruction thanks to the famous "Eldmessa" or "Fire Sermon".

-The story goes that the town was saved from destruction thanks to the famous "Eldmessa" or "Fire Sermon" by the local priest, Jón Steingrímsson, who called on divine intervention, stopping the lava before it could reach the town.
+This Eldmessa was performed by the local priest, Jón Steingrímsson, who called on divine intervention to stop the lava before it could reach the town.
 Today, visitors can see the 1924 memorial chapel built as a testimony to this incredible event.

 - Learn about Volcanic Eruptions in Iceland: A Complete Timeline.